YoungFaithful/CapacityExpansion.jl/README.md

 [CapacityExpansion](https://github.com/YoungFaithful/CapacityExpansion.jl) is a [julia](https://julialang.org/) implementation of an input-data-scaling capacity expansion modeling framework.

-The main purpose of the package is providing an extensible, simple-to-use generation and transmission capacity expansion model that allows to address a diverse set of research questions in the area of energy systems planning.
+The primary purpose of the package is providing an extensible, simple-to-use generation and transmission capacity expansion model that allows addressing a diverse set of research questions in the area of energy systems planning.
 The secondary purposes are:
 1) Providing a simple process to integrate (clustered) time-series input data, geographical input data, cost input data, and technology input data.
 2) Providing a model configuration, a modular model setup and model optimization.
 3) Providing an interface between the optimization result and further analysis.